top of page

 Pyrrhura molinae

-I am a presumed male Green Cheek Conure who is about 1-2 years old.
-I was surrendered into The Friends of the Aviary's foster program in November 2025. â€‹
+I am a suspected male Green Cheek Conure who is about 2 years old.

 Likes